Static vs Dynamic Websites: What’s the Differences

 It’s easy to build a simple static website that gives the basic details of your company, but if your business requires multiple pages that have to be updated regularly, it can quickly become cumbersome to edit the code for each page.
 Static websites are great when your business is starting out, but as your company grows, you might need to consider a dynamic website that can cater to your business and content expansion.

-However, after several years, when your range of products grows beyond ready-made footwear and now includes custom cobblery; a static website may be too unwieldy for your clientele.
-A dynamic website will now be more suitable for you to cater to two kinds of users — those looking for ready-made shoes and those interested in custom footwear.
+However, after several years, when your range of products grows beyond ready-made furniture, e.g. bunk bed, and now includes custom furniture; a static website may be too unwieldy for your clientele.
+A dynamic website will now be more suitable for you to cater to two kinds of users — those looking for ready-made bed and those interested in custom bed.

 One of the biggest concerns when developing a business website is how long it takes.
 Static websites are easier and much cheaper to build, especially when your web agency has all the content they need from you.
 Dynamic websites may take much longer, mostly because they need to be constantly tested to make sure that every page responds as intended to different users.

-Let’s take the earlier example of a shoe design website.
+Take a shoe design website for an example.
 A static website simply shows the pertinent information of the ready-to-wear footwear, and perhaps some behind-the-scenes shoemaking videos.
 Everyone who visits the website can see the same information the same way, so all your web design agency needs to do is to upload the company assets you’ve provided and make sure that they are all displaying as intended.

 In contrast, a dynamic website would requires developers to code the behavior of each page according to the kind of information the user will most probably like to see: you can have interactive pages where users can pick and choose colors, designs, and materials, and compute its cost immediately for those who want a custom-made shoe.
 Your web agency has to dedicate manpower to ensure these custom pages with many variables work without impacting other parts of the site.